microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 ``.Load()``, ``.Load2()``, ``.Load3()``, ``.Load4()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Since RWByteAddressBuffers are represented as a struct with one member that is a
+RWByteAddressBuffers are represented as a struct with one member that is a runtime array of
+unsigned integers.
+The ``address`` argument passed to the function is first divided by 4
+in order to find the offset into the array (because each array element is 4 bytes).
+The
-runtime array of unsigned integers, the SPIR-V ``OpAccessChain`` instruction is used with
+SPIR-V ``OpAccessChain`` instruction is then used to access that offset, and ``OpLoad`` is
-the offset passed to the function, and ``OpLoad`` is used to load a 32-bit unsigned integer.
+used to load a 32-bit unsigned integer.
+For ``Load2``, ``Load3``, and ``Load4``, this is
-For ``Load2``, ``Load3``, and ``Load4``, this is done 2, 3, and 4 times, respectively, and
+done 2, 3, and 4 times, respectively.
+Each time the word offset is incremented by 1 before
+performing ``OpAccessChain``.
+After all ``OpLoad`` operations are performed, a vector is
-a vector is constructed with all the resulting values.
+constructed with all the resulting values.

 ``.Store()``, ``.Store2()``, ``.Store3()``, ``.Store4()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Since RWByteAddressBuffers are represented as a struct with one member that is a runtime array of unsigned integers, the SPIR-V ``OpAccessChain`` instruction is used with the offset passed to the function, and ``OpStore`` is used to store the given 32-bit unsigned integer.
-For ``Store2``, ``Store3``, and ``Store4``, this is done 2, 3, and 4 times, respectively, to store all the given values.
+RWByteAddressBuffers are represented as a struct with one member that is a runtime array of unsigned integers.
+The ``address`` argument passed to the function is first divided by 4 in order to find the offset into the array (because each array element is 4 bytes).
+The SPIR-V ``OpAccessChain`` instruction is then used to access that offset, and ``OpStore`` is used to store a 32-bit unsigned integer.
+For ``Store2``, ``Store3``, and ``Store4``, this is done 2, 3, and 4 times, respectively.
+Each time the word offset is incremented by 1 before performing ``OpAccessChain``.

 ``Texture1D``
 --------------------------